Preinstallation Checklist for the Virtual Server Agent on Windows

-Install the Virtual Server package, which is listed under the Virtualization category.
+Install the Virtual Server package, which is under the Virtualization category.

-- If the File System Agent is not installed on the computer, the File System Core and File System packages are automatically installed with the package you selected.
-The File System Agent will not consume a license.
+If the File System Agent is not installed on the computer, the File System Core and File System packages are automatically installed with the package that you selected.
+The File System Agent will not consume any licenses.